Noah Beauchamp

-Lt.
 Noah Beauchamp (February 24, 1785 – December 30, 1842) was a blacksmith and an Indiana pioneer.
-He was also the first person to be legally hanged in Parke County, Indiana, after murdering his neighbor, George Mickelberry, over a dispute.
+He served as a lieutenant of the Eleventh Indiana Territorial Regiment.
+Beauchamp was also the first person to be legally hanged in Parke County, Indiana, after murdering his neighbor, George Mickelberry, over a dispute.

 Early life

 Noah Beauchamp was born in Maryland to Thomas and Sarah Adams Beauchamp.
 As an adult Noah was over six feet tall, burly and had a ruddy complexion.
 He was said to have been quick to anger and as a young man, Beauchamp had a disagreement with his father over the morality of slavery.
 The younger Beauchamp was very religious, a devout Baptist, and he was vehemently against slavery.
 His father, who owned slaves, may have disowned Noah, who soon left for Kentucky and then Ohio, where he may have met Elizabeth Adams who became his wife.
-His first child, Noah Beauchamp, Jr., was born in Cincinnati, Ohio, on November 29, 1804.
+His first child, Noah Beauchamp Jr., was born in Cincinnati, Ohio, on November 29, 1804.

 By 1811, Beauchamp had moved with his family to Connersville Township in Fayette County in the Indiana Territory, where he set up a blacksmith shop.
 On December 14, 1812, Beauchamp purchased a tract of land in Fayette County and lived there until the 1820s, the family moved to Edgar County, Illinois.
 Noah was appointed a lieutenant of the Eleventh Indiana Territorial Regiment on April 29, 1814.
 The Eleventh regiment was one of the best organized of the Indiana regiments.

-In an era where many whites would not deal with blacks, Noah and his wife Elizabeth sold a tract of land in Floyd Co., on September 11, 1828 to Caesar Findley.
+In an era where many whites would not deal with blacks, Noah and his wife Elizabeth sold a tract of land in Floyd Co., on September 11, 1828, to Caesar Findley.
 The Beauchamps resided in Illinois until the mid-1830s, when he relocated again to Indiana, this time to Vigo County.